In the Hell of Chaco: Comments

 The film is said to be: "Elemental in ideology, the enemy is demonized as Bolivian counterpart to the heroic deeds performed by Paraguay at a disadvantage.
 It is also a unique historical document, by the fact that records, such as film (with creative resources and improbable mood for your theme) and as journalism".
 Roque Funes said: "Nobody can give a full account of what this is.
 The fighting leaves a trail of mangled bodies and the stench from the decay of rapidly decomposing corpses".

 Advertisement

 The advertisement banner of the film, whose ticket cost two pesos, reads:

 "The only film of the Paraguayan-Bolivian war, filmed with the permission of the Government of Paraguay.
-The real expression of the struggle in the Chaco Boreal, under a sky of fire, shot by the "cameraman" Argentina Roque Funes, who with the kind collaboration of the Government of Paraguay, managed to take the most interesting notes of the current war.
+The real expression of the struggle in the Chaco Boreal, under a sky of fire, shot by the Argentine 'cameraman' Roque Funes, who with the kind collaboration of the Government of Paraguay, managed to take the most interesting notes of the current war.
 The attack on Boquerón.
 The Bolivian offensive.
 Flying over the line of fire.
 Troops pushing through the jungle.
 Bayonet charge.
 Artillery in action.
 Fall of Boqueron.
-Wounded and captured up to Asuncion and a thousand scenes of war taken in the same fields from the front.
+Wounded and prisoners up to Asuncion and a thousand scenes of war taken in the same fields from the front.
 The horror and heroism of the man in front of thirst, hunger and death."